 SRT - Pamlico County

-Pamlico County is a beautiful rural, coastal county with about 13,000 residents, a high rate of chronic diseases, many elderly and a significant proportion living in poverty.
+Pamlico County (PC) is a beautiful rural, coastal county with about 13,000 residents, a high rate of chronic diseases, many elderly and a significant proportion living in poverty.
 It is also prone to hurricanes and flooding, making disaster readiness and response critical.
-The county has a limited primary healthcare system of 3 clinics but no hospital.
+The County has a limited primary healthcare system of 3 clinics but no hospital.

 Areas of student research might include but are not limited to:

 - Integrated care, including counseling and mental health services

-- How can emergency management and public health be integrated in disaster readiness and response?
+- How emergency management and public health can be integrated in disaster readiness and response

 We are looking for students with: